Kuan-Ying/LeetCode-Solution-Manager/README.md

 # Introduction
-This is a demostration of MERN stack web application for LeetCode solution management.
+This is a demostration of a MERN stack web application for LeetCode solution management.
 Users can sign in with Google account and manage their solutions.
 [Live Demo](https://infinite-meadow-25392.herokuapp.com/)